 How Do I Apply for My Kansas Real Estate License?

 Your first step is to complete a 30-hour Principles of Real Estate Course.
 After you complete the course in real estate principles, you have one year to take and pass both the state-specific and national portion of the exam.
-Once you pass the exam, your certificates are valid for six months, and you will need to take the 30-hour Kansas Practice Course and within those six months.
+Once you pass the exam, your certificates are valid for six months, and you will need to take the 30-hour Kansas Practice Course within those six months.

 You must submit your application within six months of the date you passed the exam.
 If you pass the state and national portions of the exam on different dates, the earlier exam date will be the start of the six-month period.

 You must also submit to a KBI/FBI criminal background check.
 Fingerprint cards are available at KS licensing exam centers, or may be requested from the Kansas Real Estate Commission.
-You can access the Background Check Waiver form here (download Form REL-150).
+You can access the Background Check Waiver form online (download Form REL-150).
 The background check is valid for six months.

 You can submit your license application, exam score report, a $15 non-refundable application fee, and a $125 licensing fee within six months of the exam date.